Moving to Poland: Expat Registration Guide

 - Employment contract or proof of self-employment

 NFZ is automatically enrolled through ZUS for all employed persons.
-Voluntary coverage: apply at any NFZ Regional Branch (Oddzial Regionalny NFZ) - find branches at nfz.gov.pl.
+Voluntary coverage: apply at any NFZ Regional Branch (Oddzial Regionalny NFZ), find branches at nfz.gov.pl.

-Work Permit (Zezwolenie na Prace) - Non-EU Citizens Only
+Work Permit (Zezwolenie na Prace)

 - Valid passport (original)